Forex trading is a popular way for new traders to enter the trading industry, and for plenty of reasons.

 Not all top forex brokers are good for beginners, which is something that you should definitely keep in mind.
 For example, AvaTrade is definitely one of the top forex brokers, and highly recommended.
 However, it is meant for professional investors, and it will probably be confusing for first-time traders.

-If you are a new trader, you should go for forex trading brokers designed for beginners, such as eToro or Capital.com, both of which are rather popular, reliable, safe, rich with assets and payment methods, but also very easy to use.
+If you are a new trader, you should go for forex trading brokers designed for beginners, such as eToro, which is rather popular, reliable, safe, rich with assets and payment methods, but also very easy to use.
 Plus, eToro also has copy trading and demo accounts, both of which will be very useful to those who are trying to learn the art of trading through examples.

 With all of that out of the way, there is only one thing left to do, and that is to open your forex broker account and start trading yourself.
 As part of this guide, we will use eToro.